Nintendo: Nintendo of America Inc. (NOA)

 On 10 August 1993, Nintendo of America rolled out the Nintendo Gateway System.
+It saw usage in participating airlines and hotels, and was an early form of interactive, personal in-flight entertainment that allowed users to play Nintendo games, listen to music, and watch videos.

 The organization was reshaped nationwide in the following decades, and those core sales and marketing business functions are now directed by the office in Redwood City, California.
 The company's distribution centers are Nintendo Atlanta in Atlanta, Georgia, and Nintendo North Bend in North Bend, Washington.
 As of 2007, the 380000 sqft Nintendo North Bend facility processes more than 20,000 orders a day to Nintendo customers, which include retail stores that sell Nintendo products in addition to consumers who shop Nintendo's website.
 Nintendo of America's Canadian branch, Nintendo of Canada, is based in Vancouver, British Columbia with a distribution center in Toronto.
 Nintendo Treehouse is NoA's localization team, composed of around 80 staff who are responsible for translating text from Japanese to English, creating videos and marketing plans, and quality assurance.

 Nintendo of America announced in October 2021 that it will be closing its offices in Redwood City, California, and Toronto and merging its operations with its Redmond and Vancouver offices.
 In April 2022, an anonymous quality assurance worker filed a complaint with the National Labor Relations Board, alleging Nintendo of America and contractor Aston Carter had engaged in union-busting activities and surveillance.
 The employee had been fired for mentioning unionizing efforts in the industry during a company meeting.
 The companies agreed to a settlement with the employee in October 2022.
 In March 2024, Nintendo of America restructured its product testing teams, resulting in the elimination of over 100 contractor roles.
 Some of the affected contractors were given full-time roles.

-Nintendo of Europe (NOE)
+Nintendo of Europe SE (NOE)

 Nintendo's European subsidiary was established in June 1990, based in Frankfurt, Germany.
-The company handles operations across Europe (excluding Scandinavia, where operations are handled by Bergsala on behalf of NOE), as well as South Africa.
+The company handles operations across Europe (excluding Scandinavia, where operations are handled by Bergsala on behalf of NOE), as well as South Africa, Saudi Arabia, and the United Arab Emirates.
 Nintendo of Europe's United Kingdom branch (Nintendo UK) handles operations in that country and in Ireland from its headquarters in Windsor, Berkshire.
 In June 2014, NOE initiated a reduction and consolidation process, yielding a combined 130 layoffs: the closing of its office and warehouse, termination of all employment, in Großostheim; and the consolidation of all of those operations into, and terminating some employment at, its Frankfurt location.
 As of July 2018, the company employs 850 people.
 In October 2018, Nintendo of Europe announced plans to relocate to a new 160,000 sqft headquarters in Frankfurt, eventually moving into the location in 2020 during the COVID-19 pandemic.
 In 2019, NOE signed with Tor Gaming Ltd. for official distribution in Israel.